JAXA: Radio astronomy

-In 1998, Japan launched the HALCA (MUSES-B) Mission, the world's first spacecraft dedicated to conduct SPACE VLBI observations of pulsars, among others.
+In 1997, Japan launched the HALCA (MUSES-B) mission, the world's first spacecraft dedicated to conduct space VLBI observations of pulsars, among others.
 To do so, ISAS set up a ground network around the world through international cooperation.
 The observation part of the mission lasted until 2003 and the satellite was retired at the end of 2005.
 In FY 2006, Japan funded the ASTRO-G as the succeeding mission.
+ASTRO-G was canceled in 2011.

 Communication, positioning and technology tests

 One of the primary duties of the former NASDA body was the testing of new space technologies, mostly in the field of communication.
 The first test satellite was ETS-I, launched in 1975.
 However, during the 1990s, NASDA was afflicted by problems surrounding the ETS-VI and COMETS missions.

 In February 2018, JAXA announced a research collaboration with Sony to test a laser communication system from the Kibo module in late 2018.

+In January 2025, it was reported that JAXA is collaborating with Japan Airlines and O-Well Corporation to test a riblet-shaped coating on the airline's Boeing 787-9 Dreamliner that would reduce aerodynamic drag and improve fuel efficiency.
+The coating is capable of reducing drag by 0.24%, leading to the savings of 119 tons of fuel and 381 tons of CO2 emissions per plane per annum.

 Testing of communication technologies remains to be one of JAXA's key duties in cooperation with NICT.